Serra de Tramuntana: Geography

 The highest peak is the Puig Major, which at 1,436 meters, is the highest mountain in the Balearic Islands.
 The second highest peak is Penyal de Migdia which is at 1,398 meters.
 It is followed by the Puig de Massanella, which stands at 1,364 meters.
 The mountain range also host the deepest cave of Majorca, the Cova de sa Campana at -358 meters, and the deepest underground lake at -334 meters.

 The climate in the Tramuntana Range is significantly wetter than the rest of the island, recording as much as 1507 mm (59.3 inches) of precipitation per year, in comparison with some other parts of the island where annual rainfall is less than 400mm (15 inch).
 It is also cooler due to the altitude, and a few days of snow are not unusual during winter.

 The Serra de Na Burguesa is the southernmost portion of the Tramuntana Range.

 Coll de Cal Reis

-Coll de Cal Reis is a mountain saddle in the Serra de Tramuntana range on the Ballearic Island of Mallorca.
+Coll de Cal Reis is a mountain saddle in the Serra de Tramuntana range on the Balearic Island of Mallorca.
 To the west of the saddle a ridge extends up to the highest point of the island, the Puig Major, whilst east of the saddle, there is only a minor side peak, the Moleta de Cals Reis.

 The highway Ma-2141 leads over the saddle down to the beach town of Sa Calobra, one of the supposed most picturesque roads of Spain.
 The road is also a famous target for road cyclists.